mills-lab/spectre/README.md

 ```

 ##Supporting Files
-Sample BAM alignment file, Cufflinks output, and Ensembl-formatted GTF are available for testing purposes in the folder *Example*.
+Sample BAM alignment file, Cufflinks output, and Ensembl-formatted GTF are available for testing purposes in the folder *test*.

 ##Output
 *SPECtre* outputs transcript-level and experiment-level translational metrics in tab-delimited text format.
-Example output is shown in the folder *Example*.
+Example output is shown in the folder *test*.

 ##Usage
 ```